dmitrilosev/replace/README.md

 #### Args

 * substring: substring to search
-* new: new string to replace
+* new: string to replace with
 * top: top directory

 #### Usage